-- the Partnership had been formed in 2018, comprising three Clinical Commissioning Groups - Harrogate and Rural District, Hambleton, Richmondshire and Whitby and Scarborough and Ryedale - TEWV, as service provider, and North Yorkshire County Council; - its Vision is To improve the health and wellbeing of people across North Yorkshire with mental health issues and/or a learning disability through partnership working; - key principles include mental health being seen as important as physical health; and being ambitious for the people we serve and the staff employed; - working in partnership has facilitated a shared analysis and collective agreement to get things sorted;
+- the Partnership had been formed in 2018 comprising three Clinical Commissioning Groups - Harrogate and Rural District, Hambleton, Richmondshire and Whitby and Scarborough and Ryedale - TEWV, as service provider, and North Yorkshire County Council; - its Vision is To improve the health and wellbeing of people across North Yorkshire with mental health issues and/or a learning disability through partnership working; - key principles include mental health being seen as important as physical health; and being ambitious for the people we serve and the staff employed;

-- priority areas have been designed to focus how money can be spent better and deriving better outcomes with a more resilient service in, or close to, the county; - the trajectory of spend into mental health and learning disability services is increasing; - achievements so far include a Children's Attention Deficit Hyperactivity Disorder Service in Scarborough; enhanced perinatal mental health services; and "Kooth", the online counselling service for young people; and - future intentions include exploring further integrated Health and Social Care working
+- working in partnership has facilitated a shared analysis and collective agreement to get things sorted; - priority areas have been designed to focus how money can be spent better and deriving better outcomes with a more resilient service in, or close to, the county; - the trajectory of spend into mental health and learning disability services is increasing; - achievements so far include a Children's Attention Deficit Hyperactivity Disorder Service in Scarborough; enhanced perinatal mental health services; and "Kooth", the online counselling service for young people; and - future intentions include exploring further integrated Health and Social Care working

-The Chair commented that there has been a complete move away from what had, essentially, been a contractual discussion, which can lose sight of services and outcomes.
+Amanda Bloor commented that there has been a complete move away from what had, essentially, been a contractual discussion, which can lose sight of services and outcomes.
 It now felt as if the Partnership can tell a story of benefit.
 This was all underpinned by trust between commissioners, providers and the County Council.

-Councillor Janet Sanderson, Executive Member for Children and Young People Services, asked why there were still two strategies in relation to autism - one for children and one for adults?
-Also, whilst she noted waiting times for autism services had reduced, this was from a high base point and an average of 50 weeks wait was still not at all good.
+Councillor Janet Sanderson, Executive Member for Children and Young People Services, asked why there were still two strategies - one for children and one for adults?
+Also, whilst she noted waiting times had reduced this was from a high base point and an average of 50 weeks wait was still not at all good.
 Colin Martin responded that there had always been a Strategy for children but adults came up as an operational issue.
-There are a range of partners involved in the delivery of autism services, but the ambition among all partners is to continue to reduce the waiting times.
+The ambition exists to reduce the waiting times down.

-Nigel Ayre made the following comments:-
+Nigel Ayre, Delivery Manager, Healthwatch North Yorkshire, made the following comments:-

-- feedback received by Healthwatch North Yorkshire was that people were not receiving support while on the waiting list; - it still feels as if there is the lack of a voice from patients and the voluntary sector; - the Partnership does not include some parts of Selby
+- feedback received by Healthwatch North Yorkshire was that people were not receiving support while on the waiting list: - it still feels as if there is the lack of a voice from patients and the voluntary sector; - the Partnership does not include some parts of Selby

-The Chair responded that there is a well established patient/family group network and there is an ambition to have a wider cohort represented at Partnership meetings.
+Amanda Bloor responded that there is a well established patient/family group network and there is an ambition to have a wider cohort represented at Partnership meetings.
 With regard to Selby, a large proportion of the town would be included in Vale of York and Helen Hirst, Accountable Officer at Airedale, Wharfedale and Craven Clinical Commissioning Group, would be able to provide an update in respect of Craven.

-John Crompton, Primary Care Network and System Integration lead at YOR Local Medical Committee, Ltd., commented that access to Improving Access to Psychological Therapies has been a positive development.
+John Crompton, Primary Care Network and System Integration lead at YOR Local Medical Committee, Ltd., commented that access to IAP has been a positive development.
 Primary Care struggles with the group of people in the middle i.e. those with an enduring need but not in crisis.
-Colin Martin advised that there are plans to concentrate on this group.
+Colin Martin advised that there are plans to concentrate on this group,

 John Crompton also mentioned that it is a disappointment to GPs that mental health has not been included in the national contract.
 GPs would like to see increased flexibility as to what additional monies could be used for.
 What is required is mental health services on the ground, in the community.
-The Chair stated that the Partnership supports this and that the Right Care, Right Place initiative will start to address this.
+Amanda Bloor stated that the Partnership supports this and that the Right Care, Right Place initiative will start to address this.